nrwl/nx-coding-assignment/README.md

   1. the list screen and
   2. the details screen.

 - You can use any state management library you want (or none at all). e.g. redux, xstate, etc.

+- You can use any styling library or methodology you want (or none at all). e.g. styled-components, tailwind, mui, etc.

 - Write a couple of tests.
 The goal here is not to build a production-quality app, so don't test every single detail.
 Two or three tests should be good enough.